KaiMiddleton/parseCSV/README.md

   `array( [0] => array('Kai said "I like Trains", when he came home'))`
   This may seem strange, but that is what is defined by the [RFC4180](http://tools.ietf.org/html/rfc4180) standard and most widely supported.
+- field delimiter, enclosure and the rekord delimiter can all de userdefined and can all be any string you like, meaning you are NOT limited to one character

 Usage
 ------------------------------------------------------------------------